menu

 Demographics

-The education level of Wells citizens is a little higher than the average for US cities and towns: 22.96% of adults in Wells have at least a bachelor's degree.
+The population of Wells overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Wells, 22.96% have at least a bachelor's degree.

 The per capita income in Wells in 2022 was $40,913, which is middle income relative to New York, and upper middle income relative to the rest of the US.
 This equates to an annual income of $163,652 for a family of four.
 However, Wells contains both very wealthy and poor people as well.